Prohibited Academic Actions

 NOTE: Any drug infraction will be considered a grave violation of IAU policy and will result in immediate dismissal from the program without refund or credit.
 Furthermore, IAU reserves the right to notify students’ parents or legal guardians should any student’s alcohol consumption be deemed excessive and ultimately dangerous to the student’s health and well-being.

 Regular class attendance is expected of all students.
 Class attendance is a factor in the final assessment of a student’s academic performance.
-A student with what the instructor or Program Director considers excessive absences may be dismissed from IAU.
+A student with what the instructor or program administration considers excessive absences may be dismissed from IAU.
 IAU professors are empowered to impose academic sanctions (including a lowered grade or even failure) upon students for unexcused absences, frequent tardiness, work submitted late, etc.

-The policy of IAU regarding academic misconduct is one of zero tolerance.
+At IAU academic misconduct is dealt with very seriously.
 In a case of suspected misconduct, the following procedure applies:

-If the case comes to light before the end of the semester, the Program Director and the professor will convene the student to ask him/her to explain the incident.
-If the student has already returned to the U.S. when the suspected misconduct is discovered, the Director will contact the student by telephone or e-mail to request an explanation and will confer with the professor about the information offered by the student.
-The Director and the professor will rule on the guilt or innocence of the student and establish the penalty in case of guilt.
+If the case comes to light before the end of the semester, the program administration and the professor will convene the student to ask him/her to explain the incident.
+If the student has already returned to the U.S. when the suspected misconduct is discovered, the program administration will contact the student by telephone or e-mail to request an explanation and will confer with the professor about the information offered by the student.
+The program administration and the professor will rule on the level of the student’s responsibility and establish sanctions if student is found to have engaged in misconduct.
 Depending upon the seriousness of the offense, penalties may cover the following range: re-doing the given assignment or test for a new grade; a grade of "F" on the given assignment or test; a grade of "F" for the course; or expulsion from IAU.
-Within two weeks, the President will inform the student in writing of the decision and any applicable penalties.
-In case of a guilty ruling, the student is also informed of the following appeals procedure:
+Within two weeks, the program administration will inform the student in writing of the decision and any applicable sanctions, with a copy to the president of IAU.
+In case of an adverse ruling, the student is also informed of the following appeals procedure:

-In case of appeal, the President will appoint an appeals panel composed of one administrative representative, one faculty member (not the professor of the course) and, if possible, one student.
-The panel will gather evidence and rule as to the guilt/innocence and as to any applicable penalties within a reasonable period of time.
-The panel will inform the student of its ruling in writing, with a copy to the President and to the student’s home institution.
+A student may appeal a ruling by written request to the president within two weeks of notice of that decision.
+In case of appeal, the president will appoint an appeals panel composed of one administrative representative (not the Dean or Director), one faculty member (not the professor of the course) and, if possible, one student.
+The panel will gather evidence and rule as to the student’s responsibility and to what sanctions are to be applied within a reasonable period.
+The panel will inform the student of its ruling in writing, with a copy to the president and to the student's home institution.

 IAU is committed to maintaining a safe and healthy educational and work environment in which all members of the IAU community are supported by any and all Institutional resources in responding to any acts of violence and/or assault.
 IAU has no tolerance for any acts of violence, sexual or otherwise, either within the educational community or as a consequence of altercations involving members of the IAU community, whether linked with IAU programs and activities or not.
-Swift action and response will follow should the Dean be alerted of IAU community members’ having been victims or assailants in any assault or physical altercation.
-Upon reception of complaints regarding any violence or assault either within IAU facilities, IAU host families or elsewhere in the region, the Dean’s Office will determine, in counsel with the IAU Wellness Director, whether said victim or assailant should be interviewed directly by the Dean.
-Otherwise, the Wellness Director, as a professional counselor, will conduct the interview, writing a report of the information gathered and submitting to the Dean.
-Simultaneously, if warranted, the Dean’s Office will contact local authorities to report the incident to ensure that altercations are handled within the legal framework of local sanctions.
-Should the incident involve IAU students, the appropriate sending universities will be notified by the Dean’s Office.
+Swift action and response will follow should the program administration be alerted of IAU community members’ having been victims or assailants in any assault or physical altercation.
+Upon reception of complaints regarding any violence or assault either within IAU facilities, IAU host families or elsewhere in the region, the program administration will determine whether said victim or assailant should be interviewed directly by the program administration or under the supervision or with the assistance of a trained counselor.
+Simultaneously, if warranted, the program administration will contact local authorities to report the incident to ensure that altercations are handled within the legal framework of local sanctions.
+Should the incident involve IAU students, the appropriate sending universities will be notified by the program administration.
 If the student is a minor, parents will also be notified.
-I f the student is 1 8 years or older, the IAU Dean’s Office will notify the parents only with the student’s consent.
+If the student is 18 years or older, the program administration will notify the parents only with the student’s consent.